 43. ROAS (Return on ads spend)

-Calculating return on ads spend is straightforward.
+Calculating return on ads spend is fairly straightforward.
 You can measure how much revenue your ads generated by dividing the total revenue of your campaign by the expenses that the ad services came with.

 It’s an important metric for any business to understand how much revenue is earned per currency unit spent on advertising.